Finite element approximation for the fractional eigenvalue problem: Numerical results

 \subsubsection{Square}

 Eigenvalue estimates for the case in which the domain $\W$ is a square in $\R^2$ were also addressed in \cite{Kwasnicki}.
 However, in order to obtain upper bounds, the method proposed in that work depends on having pointwise bounds of the Green function for the fractional Laplacian on $\W$.
-The estimates from \cite{ChenSong, Kwasnicki} are compared with our results in Table \ref{tab:ordenes_cuadrado}, where numerical orders of convergence are also displayed.
+The estimates from \cite{ChenSong,Kwasnicki} are compared with our results in Table \ref{tab:ordenes_cuadrado}, where numerical orders of convergence are also displayed. {The computations were carried over a sequence of unstructured uniform meshes with sizes $h \sim \{ 0.1, 0.08, 0.06, 0.04\}$.
+The upper bound displayed in Table \ref{tab:ordenes_cuadrado} corresponds to the computed result over the finest mesh in this sequence.}